ahungry/wissen/README.md

 # WISSEN

-Wissen (Wise / German for Knowledge) - A localized copy of a centralized documentation store.
+Wissen (Wise / German for Knowledge) - Run a self-hosted copy of a centralized documentation store.

 Aims to be a glomming of documentation from various sources to allow